UMDOER/PSYC341OER/_pages/sensation-perception.md

 * Walker, K. M., Bizley, J. K., King, A. J., & Schnupp, J. W. (2011).
 Multiplexed and robust representations of sound features in auditory cortex.
 The Journal of Neuroscience, 31(41), 14565-14576.
 * Weinstein, S. M. (1998).
 Phantom limb pain and related disorders.
 Neurologic Clinics, 16(4), 919-935.
 * Young, T. (1802).
 The Bakerian lecture: On the theory of light and colours.
 Philosophical transactions of the Royal Society of London, 12-48.

+Adapted from Privitera, A. J. (2021).
+Sensation and perception.
+In R. Biswas-Diener & E. Diener (Eds), Noba textbook series: Psychology.
+Champaign, IL: DEF publishers.
+Retrieved from http://noba.to/xgk3ajhy